Rental Car Insurance in Spain – Excess & Extra Cover 2026 Guide

 If you don't have enough credit limit for the deposit, you may either not be able to rent the car, or be strongly pushed to buy extra insurance that reduces the deposit.

-When you see offers like "extra insurance for rental car", "full protection" or "Super CDW", they usually mean additional cover that:
+When you see offers like "extra insurance for rental car", "full protection" or "Super CDW", they usually reduce or remove the excess and may cover additional items.

 Rental Company Insurance